-- 12.7.2 Joint Occupational Health and Safety Committee - 12.7.2.1 The College shall maintain an Occupational Health and Safety Committee in keeping with the Industrial Health and Safety regulations of the Worker's Compensation Board and ensure such Committee carry out all duties and responsibilities in accordance with said regulations.
+12.7.2 Joint Occupational Health and Safety Committee

+- 12.7.2.1 The College shall maintain an Occupational Health and Safety Committee in keeping with the Industrial Health and Safety regulations of the Worker's Compensation Board and ensure such Committee carry out all duties and responsibilities in accordance with said regulations.
 There shall be no fewer than two (2) CUPE Local 2409 members appointed by the Union on this Committee. - 12.7.2.2 The Committee shall meet once every month.
 Minutes of the meetings will be distributed to all members of the Health and Safety Committee and posted at all College campuses.
-The agenda will be distributed to all members of the Health and Safety after an on-site inspection and following discussion with a representative of the Employer, does not meet the standards established pursuant to the Workers' Compensation Act.
+The agenda will be distributed to all members of the Health and Safety Committee a week in advance of the meeting.
+Hazards identified by the Committee will be resolved on a timely basis.
+All WorkSafeBC claims will be recorded in the monthly minutes. - 12.7.3 Unsafe Work Conditions: - 12.7.3.1 No employee shall be disciplined for refusal to work on a job which in the opinion of: - 12.7.3.1.1 A member of the Joint Occupational Health and Safety Committee; or - 12.7.3.1.2 A person designated by the Committee, after an on-site inspection and following discussion with a representative of the Employer, does not meet the standards established pursuant to the Workers' Compensation Act.